 He taught me the value of learning how to breed exotic pets in captivity.
 Why do I consider this valuable?
 Well, when a species is listed as endangered and people poach them from the wild, this hurts the species chances of rebounding from human activity.
 But, if the endangered species are bred in captivity, then the pressure is taken off of wild populations as the species can be then purchased from a breeder instead of a poacher.

 More From Dad

 My dad also taught me how to carve and work with wood.
 One of his hobbies was carving and he was very, very good at it.
 We even went down to Maryland, the United States so my dad could compete in an international woodworking competition.
 And he won the best in the show one year.
-Here is a picture of one of his carvings I’ve got in my home:
+Here is a picture of two of his carvings I’ve got in my home: